Structure-preserving Finite Element Methods for Stationary MHD Models: Introduction

 This implies that $\nabla\cdot \bm{B}^n=0$ holds for all $n\ge 1$ as long as it holds for $n=0$.

 In the stationary case, the Faraday's law reads:

-In this case, we can not directly apply the technique used in \cite{Hu.K;Ma.Y;Xu.J.a} for the evolutionary case to preserve the Gauss's law $\nabla\cdot \bm{B}=0$ exactly on the discrete level.
-Instead we will treat the Gauss's law as an independent equation in the whole MHD system and we will then introduce a Lagrange multiplier to appropriately enforce this law on both the continuous and the discrete level.
+In this case, we can not directly apply the technique used in \cite{hu2014stable} for the evolutionary case to preserve the Gauss's law $\nabla\cdot \bm{B}=0$ exactly on the discrete level.
+Instead we treat the Gauss's law as an independent equation in the whole MHD system and we then introduce a Lagrange multiplier to appropriately enforce this law on both the continuous and the discrete level.

-The idea of the use of Lagrange multiplier itself is not new (see Sch\"{o}tzau \cite{Schotzau.D.2004a} and the reference therein) and the novelty of our approach here lies in how this technique is used in combination with the techniques developed in \cite{Hu.K;Ma.Y;Xu.J.a}.
+The idea of the use of Lagrange multiplier itself is not new (see Sch\"{o}tzau \cite{Schotzau.D.2004a} and the reference therein) and the novelty of our approach here lies in how this technique is used in combination with the techniques developed in \cite{hu2014stable}.
 In Sch\"{o}tzau \cite{Schotzau.D.2004a}, a magnetic multiplier $r\in H^{1}(\Omega)/\mathbb{R}$ is used to impose the Gauss's law in the following way:

 which does not guarantee that the Gauss's law holds strongly (namely $\nabla\cdot\bm{B}_h=0$ point-wise in the domain) in the corresponding discrete case.
 The main difference in our approach is that the Gauss's law will indeed be preserved on the discrete level strongly by using appropriate finite element discretization of $\bm{B}$ so that $\bm{B}_{h}$ is $H(\mathrm{div})$-conforming.
+On the other hand, the charge conservation $\nabla\cdot\bm{j}=0$ is preserved in a weak sense.
 The finite element de Rham sequence as studied in \cite{Arnold.D;Falk.R;Winther.R.2006a, Hiptmair.R.2002a, Bossavit.A.1998a} plays an important role in the construction and analysis in our paper.

 MHD equations admit many different variational formulations which lead to different mathematical properties and numerical efficiency on the discrete level.
 In most existing literature, variables $\bm{E}$ and $\bm{j}$ are eliminated to reduce the size of the corresponding discretized problems.
-In \cite{Hu.K;Ma.Y;Xu.J.a}, we demonstrated that it is advantageous to keep $\bm{E}$ and use it as an independent (or intermediate) discretization variable in appropriate finite element space.
-Indeed, this approach may lead to larger discretized systems, but these systems have better mathematical structure and may be solved, as illustrated in \cite{Hu.K;Ma.Y;Xu.J.a}, more efficiently than the corresponding smaller systems derived from traditional schemes by eliminating both $\bm{E}$ and $\bm{j}$.
+In \cite{hu2014stable}, we demonstrated that it is advantageous to keep $\bm{E}$ and use it as an independent (or intermediate) discretization variable in appropriate finite element space.
+Indeed, this approach may lead to larger discretized systems, but these systems have better mathematical structures and may be solved, as illustrated in \cite{ma2016robust}, more efficiently than the corresponding smaller systems derived from traditional schemes by eliminating both $\bm{E}$ and $\bm{j}$.